jquant/jai-sdk/docs/source/what_is_jai.rst

   - Model performance is robust to real-world data​
   - Deploying AI into production is literally just one line of code away

-.. include:: 1-overview/getting_started.rst

-Check :ref:`Getting Started <gettting started>` to get an overview of how to work with JAI and, also, see :ref:`JAI in 5 Minutes <jai in 5 min>` to obtain more information about using some of JAI's features.
+Check :ref:`Getting Started <getting started>` to get an overview of how to work with JAI and, also, see :ref:`JAI in 5 Minutes <jai in 5 min>` to obtain more information about using some of JAI's features.

 Community
 ---------